-3.13 A person may choose a care home that is more expensive than the amount identified in their personal budget (i.e. the amount of money RBK would pay towards an appropriate residential placement).
-In such cases an arrangement will need to be made to ensure that the difference in cost is met and remains affordable to the resident .
-Such an arrangement will be referred to as a "top-up" arrangement or an additional payment .
+- 3.13 A person may choose a care home that is more expensive than the amount identified in their personal budget (i.e. the amount of money RBK would pay towards an appropriate residential placement).
+In such cases an arrangement will need to be made to ensure that the difference in cost is met and remains affordable to the resident.
+Such an arrangement will be referred to as a "top-up" arrangement or an additional payment.
 The difference between the actual cost of the placement and the amount specified in the personal budget is the amount of 'top up' payment required from a third party.
-Refer to the Council's Additional payment procedures for further details

-- 3.14 Where a person receives respite care the Council will apply the charging rules for clients living outside of a care home (non-residential services). - 3.15 Care Homes include educational placements where residential services are also provided.
+Refer to the Council's Additional payment procedures for further details - 3.14 Where a person receives respite care the Council will apply the charging rules for clients living outside of a care home (non-residential services).